+ Vivek Shankar Varadharajan

 Apart from my study, I love swimming and I do swimming in my time off.

 I am always looking forward to new collaborations, if you find any of my work interesting and you wish to collaborate, feel free to write to me.

 - Buzz in ROS ROSBuzz Creating a ROS package for Buzz:

 ROSBuzz focuses on extending Buzz in ROS.
 Buzz is a heterogeneous programming language for programming a swarm of robots.
 It provides a means for coordinated task accomplishment with a swarm of Robots.
 The focus of this project is to implement Buzz Virtual machine (BVM) as a ROS Package.
 Current work on ROSBuzz focuses on testing the built package with state-of-the-art algorithms on a fleet of heterogeneous drone swarms.
-The drone swarm constitutes 3DR solos and DIJI Matrix 100.
+The drone swarm constitutes 3DR solos and DJI Matrix 100.

 - Updatable Buzz Dynamically updating rules for the swarm after deployment:

 Updatable Buzz is about building an updatable BVM.
 The focus of this project is to achieve continuous integration in a fleet of robots performing coordinated task.
 The main bottleneck of creating an update for a swarm, while in operation is to reach a consensus agreement.

 - A distributed data storage mechanism SOUL: data sharing for robot swarms:

 One of the main problems in designing distributed algorithms is that large amount of data has to be transported from one node to multiple others in a reliable manner, to utilize the full potential of the distribution.
 This project focuses on designing and exploring methods for efficient data storage and transport in robot swarms and distributed nodes.

 - An approach to environmental model for robot swarms Distributed planning for robot swarms with an environmental model: